lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 <br>

 **Input examples and meaning:** <br>
 Please note: Tha data your function will get will look like an array of strings as defined in your language.
 No additional parsing is needed!
-The form ['', ''] is just a convention!
+The form ['', ''] is just a convention! <br>
 ['M3', 'A', 'asc'] - build an ascending M3 interval starting from A <br>
 ['m7, 'Fb', 'dsc'] - build an descending m7 interval starting from Fb <br>
 ['P5', 'C'] - build an ascending P5 interval starting from C <br>